 Photo permission form

-As part of the project, you may want to share photos of families taking part in the sessions.
+As part of the programme, you may want to share photos of families taking part in the sessions.
 Please help parents to complete the photo permissions form if you would like to send us photos of staff, parents and children in your setting.

 Queries